robinali34/blog_algorithms/_posts/2025-01-15-greedy-algorithms-examples.md

 ### Example 2: Fractional Knapsack

-**Problem:** Given items with weights and values, fill a knapsack of capacity $W$ to maximize value.
+**Problem:** Given items with weights and values, fill a knapsack of capacity W to maximize value.
 Items can be taken fractionally.

 **Greedy Strategy:** Always take the item with highest value-to-weight ratio.